 Since 1988, I have had numerous surgeries, resections, abscesses, fistulas, fissures, kidney stones, obstructions, fatigue, dehydration and many other "minor" complications.
 I, like many other after diagnosis, went through the "why me?!" phase, followed by the "wtf!!" phase and the "c'mon, really?!" phase.

-I'm currently on Remicade every 8 weeks.
-I take supplements such as EasyIron, probiotics, Omega 3, B12, B50, Magnesium, Vitamin D & E and a multi Vitamin derived from fruits and vegetables (easier to digest and absorb).
+I'm currently on Humira injections every 2 weeks.
+I was on Remicade for 8 years prior until the end of 2020.
+I take supplements such as EasyIron, probiotics, Omega 3, B12, B50, Magnesium, Vitamin D, E and a multi Vitamin derived from fruits and vegetables (easier to digest and absorb).
 I eat a lot of peanut butter and protein bars and drink enough water each day to double my weight !

 Other than the Crohn's, I'm healthy.